Continental Investors Services Inc. Invests $234,000 in Emerson Electric Co. (NYSE:EMR)

-Continental Investors Services Inc. bought a new position in shares of Emerson Electric Co.
-(NYSE:EMR – Get Rating) during the third quarter, according to its most recent filing with the SEC.
-The fund bought 2,816 shares of the industrial products company’s stock, valued at approximately $234,000.
+Continental Investors Services Inc. bought a new position in Emerson Electric Co.
+(NYSE:EMR – Get Rating) in the 3rd quarter, according to the company in its most recent 13F filing with the SEC.
+The firm bought 2,816 shares of the industrial products company’s stock, valued at approximately $234,000.

-Other large investors also recently added to or reduced their stakes in the company.
-Certified Advisory Corp bought a new stake in Emerson Electric in the first quarter valued at approximately $34,000.
-Western Pacific Wealth Management LP bought a new position in shares of Emerson Electric during the third quarter valued at $26,000.
-SJS Investment Consulting Inc. bought a new position in shares of Emerson Electric during the third quarter valued at $42,000.
-Wagner Wealth Management LLC bought a new position in Emerson Electric in the second quarter valued at about $56,000.
-Finally, Fred Alger Management LLC bought a new position in Emerson Electric in the third quarter valued at about $53,000.
-Hedge funds and other institutional investors own 71.64% of the company’s stock.
+Other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
+Standard Family Office LLC bought a new stake in Emerson Electric during the 3rd quarter valued at about $119,000.
+Brown Advisory Inc. lifted its holdings in Emerson Electric by 0.7% during the 2nd quarter.
+Brown Advisory Inc. now owns 188,867 shares of the industrial products company’s stock valued at $15,023,000 after buying an additional 1,265 shares in the last quarter.
+Wipfli Financial Advisors LLC bought a new stake in Emerson Electric during the 3rd quarter valued at about $284,000.
+RFG Advisory LLC lifted its holdings in Emerson Electric by 5.2% during the 3rd quarter.
+RFG Advisory LLC now owns 9,801 shares of the industrial products company’s stock valued at $894,000 after buying an additional 486 shares in the last quarter.
+Finally, Coston McIsaac & Partners bought a new stake in Emerson Electric during the 2nd quarter valued at about $247,000.
+Institutional investors own 71.64% of the company’s stock.

 Wall Street Analyst Weigh In

-Several research analysts have recently commented on EMR shares.
-Morgan Stanley raised their price objective on Emerson Electric from $92.00 to $93.00 and gave the stock an “equal weight” rating in a research note on Tuesday, February 7th.
-Wells Fargo & Company raised their price objective on Emerson Electric from $90.00 to $95.00 and gave the company an “equal weight” rating in a research note on Wednesday, November 30th.
-UBS Group raised Emerson Electric from a “neutral” rating to a “buy” rating and decreased their price target for the stock from $100.00 to $97.00 in a research note on Monday, March 6th.
-Cowen decreased their target price on Emerson Electric from $115.00 to $105.00 and set an “outperform” rating for the company in a research report on Tuesday, February 21st.
-Finally, Royal Bank of Canada dropped their target price on Emerson Electric from $110.00 to $107.00 and set an “outperform” rating on the stock in a research note on Thursday, February 9th.
-Nine investment analysts have rated the stock with a hold rating and six have given a buy rating to the company’s stock.
-According to data from MarketBeat, the stock has a consensus rating of “Hold” and an average target price of $98.43.
+Several equities research analysts have recently commented on EMR shares.
+Citigroup reduced their price target on shares of Emerson Electric from $109.00 to $106.00 and set a “buy” rating for the company in a report on Monday, February 13th.
+StockNews.com started coverage on shares of Emerson Electric in a report on Thursday.
+They issued a “hold” rating for the company.
+Morgan Stanley boosted their price target on shares of Emerson Electric from $92.00 to $93.00 and gave the company an “equal weight” rating in a report on Tuesday, February 7th.
+TheStreet lowered shares of Emerson Electric from a “b+” rating to a “c+” rating in a report on Wednesday, February 8th.
+Finally, UBS Group upgraded shares of Emerson Electric from a “neutral” rating to a “buy” rating and reduced their price target for the company from $100.00 to $97.00 in a report on Monday, March 6th.
+Nine equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
+According to data from MarketBeat.com, the stock currently has a consensus rating of “Hold” and a consensus price target of $98.43.

-Emerson Electric (NYSE:EMR – Get Rating) last released its quarterly earnings results on Wednesday, February 8th.
-The industrial products company reported $0.78 earnings per share for the quarter, missing analysts’ consensus estimates of $0.88 by ($0.10).
-The business had revenue of $3.37 billion during the quarter, compared to analyst estimates of $3.43 billion.
+Emerson Electric (NYSE:EMR – Get Rating) last released its earnings results on Wednesday, February 8th.
+The industrial products company reported $0.78 earnings per share for the quarter, missing the consensus estimate of $0.88 by ($0.10).
+The company had revenue of $3.37 billion for the quarter, compared to analysts’ expectations of $3.43 billion.
 Emerson Electric had a return on equity of 19.79% and a net margin of 25.18%.
-The business’s revenue for the quarter was up 6.9% compared to the same quarter last year.
-During the same period in the previous year, the company posted $1.05 EPS.
-On average, equities analysts expect that Emerson Electric Co. will post 4.07 EPS for the current year.
+The firm’s revenue for the quarter was up 6.9% on a year-over-year basis.
+During the same period in the prior year, the firm posted $1.05 EPS.
+Analysts anticipate that Emerson Electric Co. will post 4.07 EPS for the current year.

-The firm also recently declared a quarterly dividend, which was paid on Friday, March 10th.
-Investors of record on Friday, February 17th were issued a $0.52 dividend.
-The ex-dividend date was Thursday, February 16th.
-This represents a $2.08 dividend on an annualized basis and a yield of 2.54%.
-Emerson Electric’s payout ratio is 26.40%.
+The firm also recently disclosed a quarterly dividend, which was paid on Friday, March 10th.
+Stockholders of record on Friday, February 17th were issued a $0.52 dividend.
+This represents a $2.08 annualized dividend and a dividend yield of 2.57%.
+The ex-dividend date of this dividend was Thursday, February 16th.
+Emerson Electric’s dividend payout ratio (DPR) is currently 26.40%.

 Emerson Electric Co is a global technology and engineering company, which designs and manufactures products and delivers services that bring technology and engineering together to provide innovative solutions for customers in a wide range of industrial, commercial, and consumer markets.
 It operates through the following segments: Automation Solutions, AspenTech, Commercial and Residential Solutions, Climate Technologies, and Tools and Home Products.